lirezap/PQ/README.md

 with the goal of being high performance.
 Higher level abstractions can be built easily by using these low level functions.

+The main usable connectors are PQ, PQX (PQ extended) and PQCP (PQ connection pool).
+PQ is very low level FFM enabled access connector, it hase methods equivalent to postgresql C functions.
+PQX is based on PQ with some extended features.
+PQPC is a connection pool implementation based on PQX that is probably the most important class of this library.

 ---

 #### Build Library